TRAVEL INSURANCE: THE BASICS

 - Date of birth

 You do not have to have the trip booked to request a quote, but the company will need to know the information above.

 Wild Women Expeditions is not licensed to sell travel insurance, but we have partnered with these trusted sources to provide for your coverage needs.
-If you are travelling outside of your country or province of residence, having Travel Medical Insurance is compulsory and must include the following:
+If you are traveling outside of your country or province of residence, having Travel Medical Insurance is compulsory and must include the following:

 - Transport to the nearest, appropriate medical facility in the event of injury